ModEraNoah/Airline/README.md

 # Future

-Maybe a database gets integrated.
-If this is the case, an API will be implemented as well
+## TODO

+A database will be introduced in order to save airlines and their flights